IELTS Essay 1153 - The growing number of refugees

 To what extent do you agree with this opinion?

-The recent political unrest, war and the rise of a few terrorist groups have made many people become refugees and this is a global problem.
-As an immediate solution, many express their view that rich countries should allow more evacuees to enter their border to reduce the severity of this crisis.
-However, accepting a higher number of migrants by the developed countries is not a viable solution to this refugee crisis, in my opinion.
+The recent political unrest, war and the rise of a few terrorist groups have made many people become refugees, and this is a global problem.
+As an immediate solution, many express their view that rich countries should allow more evacuees to enter their borders to reduce the severity of this crisis.
+However, accepting a higher number of migrants by rich countries is not a viable solution to this refugee crisis, in my opinion.

 It is true that, due to humanitarian reasons, some developed countries should help destitute and needy people.
 This is partly a moral issue and partly because it is in the self-economic interest of the industrialised countries.
 Considering this, a practical way of reducing the severity of this crisis would be to accept more refugees, particularly when it is caused by a natural disaster and civil war.